Sfahad05/KGRV-former-for-Fine-Grained-Human-values-Classifications/README.md

 ## Repository Structure

-- `model` script(s): core implementation for training and inference
+- `KGRV-former-model` script(s): core implementation for training and inference
 - `requirment.tex`: replication environment specification (LaTeX)

 > If your main model file has a specific name (for example `train.py`, `model.py`, or `main.py`), replace mentions of “model script” below with that filename.